 The contents of an enum config are a mapping of Fact.field to a list of values to be used in a drop down.
-That list can either be literal, or use a utility class (which you put on the classpath) to load a list of strings.
-The strings are either a value to be shown on a drop down, or a mapping from the code value (what ends up used in the rule) and a display value (see the example below, using the '=').
+The strings are either a value to be shown in a drop down, or a mapping from the code value (what ends up used in the rule) and a display value.